nilsiker/godam/README.md

 ## How it works ❔

-GODAM scaffolds your Godot project folder with a `godam.toml` file, a `.godam` cache folder and a `.gitignore` to your `addons` folder.
+GODAM scaffolds your Godot project folder, creating a `godam.toml` file, a `.godam` cache folder and a `.gitignore` in your `addons` folder.
 The .gitignore sets up your git to ignore all contents of the addon folder except for the TOML configuration file.

 When adding an asset using `godam install <ID>` the following happens: